fjebaker/sesto-2024/presentation/main.typ

     #grid(columns: (50%, 50%),
     [
       - Re-parameterize image plane into coordinates on the disc\ $(alpha, beta) arrow.r (r_"em", g^star)$
-      - Gives a more natural way set of parameter to describe physics of the disc ],
+      - Gives a more natural set of parameter to describe physics of the disc ],
     [
       #align(center, image(